Feshbach projection formalism for open quantum systems

+Interestingly, the dynamical map defined in (\ref{Lambda-G}) has exactly the same form as in (\ref{Lambda-S}) with $Z_t$ replaced by $\mathcal{Z}_t$, $Y_t$ by $\mathcal{Y}_t$ and pure state $|\psi_E\>\<\psi_E|$ is replaced by an arbitrary mixed state $\Omega$ of the environment.
+Finally, the Hilbert space projectors $P_\alpha$ are replaced by the projectors $\mathcal{P}_\alpha$ acting in the space of amplitudes.
+It should be stressed that although the dynamical map (\ref{Lambda-G}) is defined by the same formula as (\ref{Lambda-S}) the derivation of $\Lambda_t$ with arbitrary mixed state of the environment was possible only after passing to the space of amplitudes.
+Finally, let us observe that projectors $\mathcal{P}_\alpha$ acting in the space of amplitudes are gauge-dependent.
+However, one proves that the corresponding dynamical map $\Lambda_t$ depends only upon the multi-time correlation functions of the environmental operators, and hence it is perfectly gauge-invariant.

-{\em Conclusions. --} We have provided a new approach to open systems quantum dynamics.
-Contrary to the standard Nakajima-Zwanzig projection technique in the Banach space of density operators it is based on the Feshbach projection technique in the Hilbert space of amplitudes.
+{\em Conclusions. --} Contrary to the standard Nakajima-Zwanzig projection technique in the Banach space of density operators our general method is based on the Feshbach projection technique in the Hilbert space of amplitudes.
 The main advantages of presented approach are $i)$ it is based on a much simpler dynamical equation not for the dynamical map itself but for the linear operator acting in the system Hilbert space.
-Solving this equation one constructs the exact dynamical map. $ii)$ This approach, contrary to used so far Hilbert space techniques, enables one to work with mixed states of the environment. $iii)$ Its crucial property is the ability for coherent approximations.
-This is a notorious problem with Nakajima-Zwanzig equation.
+Solving this equation one constructs the exact dynamical map. $ii)$ This approach enables one to work with mixed states of the environment. $iii)$ Its crucial property is the ability for coherent approximations leading to legitimate (completely positive and trace preserving) approximated dynamics.
+This is a big advantage with respect to the Nakajima-Zwanzig approach.
+This is due to the fact that Feshbach technique works within the Hilbert space of vector states or amplitude operators.
+This is physically more intuitive and mathematically much simpler than the Nakajima-Zwanzig technique in the abstract Banach space of density operators.
+We illustrated our approach by the spin-boson model beyond RWA.
+It provides a key model in the theory of open quantum systems \cite{Breuer} due to the fact that it is exactly solvable (within RWA) if $\psi_E = |{\rm vac\>}$.
+Our approach shows that this feature corresponds to the fact that the standard spin-boson model is exact in the Born-like approximation.
+Adding counter-rotating terms and/or replacing $|{\rm vac}\>$ by another state (pure or mixed) make this model untractable within standard approach \cite{Breuer}.
+The generalized Feshbach projection technique enables one to deal both with counter-rotating terms and arbitrary mixed state of the environment.
+The power of this method consists in the fact that one may deal with arbitrary mixed state of the environment by replacing the corresponding correlation functions.